1. Paying for residential care

 Are you in Scotland?

-4. Our four-step plan to pay for care
+4. Four-steps to paying for care

-Step 1– Get the benefits you’re entitled to
+1– Getting the benefits you’re entitled to

 These are the simplest ways to claim some extra money towards your care.
 There is usually very little friction in terms of application, and much more people are eligible than claim.
 This can help you to afford the care you want.
 Billions of pounds go unclaimed each year – make sure you’re not missing out.
 Key benefit for people over 65 to look at include Attendance Allowance, Pension Credit, Carer’s Allowance, Personal Independence Payment and council tax rate relief.
 While they may not seem like much one their own, each benefit really adds up, and can make everyday living much more affordable.